openvinotoolkit/datumaro/docs/formats/yolo_user_manual.md

 And also you can find some official examples on working with YOLO dataset [here](https://pjreddie.com/darknet/yolo/);

-- The YOLO dataset format support the followoing types of annotations:
+- The YOLO dataset format support the following types of annotations:
     - `Bounding boxes`

-- YOLO format doesn`t support attributes for annotations;
+- YOLO format doesn't support attributes for annotations;

 - The format only supports subsets named `train` or `valid`.